microsoft/hlsl-specs/proposals/NNNN-shader-execution-reordering.md

 Behaves like the overload of `HitObject::FromRayQuery` that takes only a `RayQuery` as argument, with custom attributes associated with COMMITTED_PROCEDURAL_PRIMITIVE_HIT.
 It is ok to always use this overload, even for COMMITTED_TRIANGLE_HIT.
-For anything other than a procedural hit the specified attributes are ignored.
+For anything other than a procedural hit, the specified attributes are ignored.

 ```C++